 Original searches identified 3,495 citations: 1081 from the Cochrane Library, 1106 from Medline, 1,205 from EMBASE, 42 from reference lists, and 60 from pharmaceutical company submissions.
 We identified 1,225 clinical trials and excluded 1195 of these (see Appendix C for detailed search results).
-921 clinical trials were excluded because they did not evaluate an included population (most excluded studies evaluated patients with acute pain or cancer pain), 252 were excluded because they did not evaluate an included outcome (pain control, pain relief, or function).
+921 clinical trials were excluded because they did not evaluate an included population (most excluded studies evaluated patients with acute pain or cancer pain), 252 were excluded because they did not evaluate an included intervention (oral or transdermal long-acting opioid), and 22 were excluded because they did not evaluate an included outcome (pain control, pain relief, or function).
 Thirty trials were retrieved for more detailed evaluation.
 After this second review, we excluded 14 trials: 10 because they did not evaluate an included intervention and 4 because they did not evaluate an included population.
-One additional randomized trial was excluded because it used either long-acting morphine or oxycodone in its opioid intervention group, and did not provide separate results for each long-acting opioid.19 Sixteen randomized controlled trials provided usable data and were included in the original report.
+One additional randomized trial was excluded because it used either long-acting morphine or oxycodone in its opioid intervention group, and did not provide separate results for each long-acting opioid.20 Sixteen randomized controlled trials provided usable data and were included in the original report.

-646 new citations were identified for update #1 and 176 for update #2.
-From these citations, we identified 2 clinical trials (one head-to-head20 and one placebo-controlled21) and 3 cohort studies22-24 that met inclusion criteria.
-We also reviewed updated results of the Drug Abuse Warning Network (DAWN) study25 and from the Oregon Department of Human Services26 regarding adverse events from long-acting opioids.
+Results for annual updates are as follows: 646 new citations were identified for update #1, 176 for update #2, and 769 for update #3.
+From these citations, we identified 5 clinical trials (one head-to-head21, one comparing higher to lower doses of a long-acting opioid,22 and three placebo-controlled23-25) and 5 cohort studies26-30 that met inclusion criteria.
+We also reviewed updated results of the Drug Abuse Warning Network (DAWN) study31 and from the Oregon Department of Human Services32 regarding adverse events from long-acting opioids.